Sharing the Load: Autonomous Multi-Rover Cargo Transport: METHOD

 Due to the linear velocity constraint, the MPC can select only the steering angles.
 This decouples the lateral and longitudinal control of the robot, with the former being selected by the MPC and the latter by the PI controller.

 We evaluate two cases for this controller.
 In the first, the inter-robot distance is computed from the most recent localization results of the leader and follower, requiring a communication link.
 In the discussion, this is abbreviated PI-Loc.
-In the second, the distance is measured directly, e.g., via line of sight, eliminating the need for communication.
+In the second, the distance is measured directly, using a laser rangefinder, eliminating the need for communication.
 In the discussion, this is abbreviated PI-Reflec.